Tell Me What You See: Text-Guided Real-World Image Denoising: Abstract

 \section{Abstract}

-Image reconstruction in low-light conditions is a challenging problem.
-Many solutions have been proposed for it, where the main approach is trying to learn a good prior of natural images along with modeling the true statistics of the noise in the scene.
-In the presence of very low lighting conditions, such approaches are usually not enough, and additional information is required, e.g., in the form of using multiple captures.
-In this work, we suggest as an alternative to add a description of the scene as prior, which can be easily done by the photographer who is capturing the scene.
-Using a text-conditioned diffusion model, we show that adding image caption information improves significantly the image reconstruction in low-light conditions on both synthetic and real-world images.
+Image reconstruction from noisy sensor measurements is challenging and many methods have been proposed for it.
+Yet, most approaches focus on learning robust natural image priors while modeling the scene’s noise statistics.
+In extremely low-light conditions, these methods often remain insufficient.
+Additional information is needed, such as multiple captures or, as suggested here, scene description.
+As an alternative, we propose using a text-based description of the scene as an additional prior, something the photographer can easily provide.
+Inspired by the remarkable success of text-guided diffusion models in image generation, we show that adding image caption information significantly improves image denoising and reconstruction for both synthetic and real-world images.
+All code and data will be made publicly available upon publication.